frainfreeze/studying/home/readme.txt

     [ ] - Zero to One by Peter Thiel
     [ ] - The Entrepreneur Roller Coaster - by Darren Hardy (must read)
-    [ ] - The Hard Thing About Hard Things by Ben Horowitz (essential advice on building and running a startup) [ ] - The Art of Profitability - by Adrian Slywotzky (different models of proffitability - profit-sources) [ ] - Start Small, Stay Small - by Rob Walling and Mike Taber (on being micropreneur) [ ] - Good to Great by Jim Collins (managment, how companies transition from being good companies to great companies)
+    [ ] - The Hard Thing About Hard Things by Ben Horowitz (essential advice on building and running a startup) [ ] - The Art of the Start 2.0: The Time-Tested, Battle-Hardened Guide for Anyone Starting Anything (handbook on everything)
+    [ ] - The Art of Profitability - by Adrian Slywotzky (different models of proffitability - profit-sources) [ ] - Start Small, Stay Small - by Rob Walling and Mike Taber (on being micropreneur) [ ] - Good to Great by Jim Collins (managment, how companies transition from being good companies to great companies)